Review unit provided by Veikk

 Colours on the display look fantastic out of the box.

+Colour accuracy is pretty good.
 I measured colour support for 99% sRGB, 95% AdobeRGB, 91% P3 and 90% NTSC with my colour calibrator.
-Colour accuracy is pretty good.
-AdobeRGB displays are expensive so I'm surprised to see such high AdobeRGB coverage on this pen display.
+It's good to see such high AdobeRGB coverage on this pen display.

 I measured a maximum brightness of 193 nites which is sufficient for use in a bright room environment.
 I usually use my displays at 150 nits and that's about 75% brightness with this pen display.